<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=304391163577334&amp;ev=PageView&amp;noscript=1">

 Shipping container pools are waterproofed either by applying waterproof paint, spraying concrete, fitting a vinyl liner, or inserting a fiberglass shell.
 Adding a fiberglass shell is one of the most popular methods of making a shipping container suitable for swimming, but not all fiberglass pools are made equal.

-As experts in fiberglass, we know all of the pitfalls of creating a fiberglass pool shell.
+With our expertise in inground fiberglass pools, we know the pitfalls of creating a fiberglass pool shell.
 Your shipping container pool manufacturer may not.

 6. The metal will rust

-7. Shipping containers don’t work well with with salt systems
+7. Shipping containers don’t work well with salt systems

-Let’s face it, salt and metal are not really compatible with each other.
+Let’s face it: salt and metal are not really compatible with each other.
 While the pool will be lined to hold the water, the container shell will still be vulnerable to corrosion.
-You should expect significant maintenance problems down the road if you integrate a saltwater system.
+You should likely expect significant maintenance problems down the road if you integrate a saltwater system.

-8. Your pool might be expensive to heat and cool
+8. Your pool might be expensive to heat and/or cool

-If you plan to keep your pool above ground, be prepared to spend a lot of money on heating and cooling.
-The earth surrounding inground pools provides more insulation than most people realize and without it, the perfect water temperature can be difficult and expensive to maintain.
+If you plan to keep your pool above ground, be prepared to spend more money on heating and cooling.
+The earth surrounding inground pools provides more insulation than most people realize, and without it, the perfect water temperature can be difficult and expensive to maintain.

 Shipping container pools: a complete list of pros and cons